HugoKlepsch/personal_website/hugo-site/content/recipes/soft_sourdough_bun.md

 ---

 1. Mix milk, butter, egg, sugar.
 Combine until homogenous.
 The milk should be warm so that the butter does not re-solidify.
-Don't make too hot, or else yeast in starter will die.
+Don't make it too hot, or else yeast in starter will die.
 2. Add starter to mix.
 Whisk until dissolved/dispersed.
 3. In a second bowl, whisk together flour and salt.
 Add to wet ingredients.
 4. Stir until roughly together.
 Kneed until smooth, no clumps.
 5. Cover and let rise for 6 hours.
-6. Lightly flower counter and dough exposed in bowl.
-Using a bench scraper or dough scraper, dump onto counter.
+6. Lightly flower the counter and the top of dough exposed in the bowl.
+Using a bench scraper or dough scraper, dump onto the counter.
 7. Separate into parts as large as you want your buns to be ~10-24.
 8. Shape into taut buns.
    1. Gently hold the top of the bun with your hand while pushing/scraping